01 of 03

 Designer showrooms in the Los Angeles Garment District hold sample sales the last Friday of the month, especially at California Market Center (110 E. 9th) and New Mart (127 E. 9th), selling one-of-a-kind pieces and overstocks.
 Most take cash only, and the samples are limited to sizes 2 to 4.
 Sample sales don't happen during market weeks.
-You can get more details about sample sales here.Continue to 2 of 3 below.
+You can get more details about sample sales here, including hours which are shorter than you might think.Continue to 2 of 3 below.

 02 of 03

 Getting the Most Out of the Los Angeles Fashion District

 For helpful tips about your shopping adventure, try the Los Angeles Fashion District website.
 If you need info while you're there, look for the bicycle-riding, yellow-shirted Safe Team, who can help with questions or anything else.

 These few tips may also help you enjoy the Los Angeles Fashion District: